1859 Indian Head Penny Value (2026 Guide): Errors List & No Mint Mark Worth

 Acquiring a truly exceptional 1859 Indian cent demands unusual patience.
 In 1973, one collector commissioned a dealer to buy every gem-quality Flying Eagle and 1859 Indian cent he could find.

-After a year, the dealer located 35 gem Flying Eagles—but only eight comparable 1859 Indians, a stark contrast that underscores the date’s scarcity at the highest grades.
+After a year, the dealer located 35 gem Flying Eagles — but only eight comparable 1859 Indians, a stark contrast that underscores the date’s scarcity at the highest grades.
+PCGS CoinFacts expert notes confirm that most 1859 Indians display relatively acceptable strikes, but luster quality is the true scarcity factor: examples with genuinely blazing surfaces are extraordinarily rare and command intense competition among registry collectors.

-This imbalance explains the $34,500 realized by an MS66+ example at Heritage in February 2012.
-Only near a dozen coins have been certified at this level, representing the finest survivors from an original mintage exceeding 36 million.
-Current MS66+ values near $21,500 continue to reflect both the extreme quality scarcity and sustained registry-driven demand
+This imbalance explains the $34,500 realized by an MS66+ example at Heritage Auctions in February 2012.
+An MS65 example later brought $2,880 at Stack’s Bowers in March 2021.
+Current MS66+ values hover near $21,500, continuing to reflect extreme quality scarcity and sustained registry-driven demand.

 1859 No Mint Mark Indian Head Penny Price/Grade Chart